ChocolateAdventurouz/GalaxyA72Tweaks/README.md

+## ⚠️ Do not install if you are in OneUI 6.1 becuase it needs some work to be compatible.
+YOU HAVE BEEN WARNED!
 # READ ME!
 I am not the original author.
 I just took files from [NcX Rom](https://github.com/ShaDisNX255/NcX_Stock) ([@ShaDisNX255](https://github.com/ShaDisNX255)) and  [@UltraHQ's](https://github.com/UltraHQ) [A72 CSC Mods](https://github.com/UltraHQ/A72-CSC-Mods) made for OneUI 4.1 becuase NcX Rom is not available for a72q & "A72 Mods/CSC Mods" were not working on OneUI 6 (bootloops).